Royal Bay High School Clinic

 Where can I go for sexual health services when you’re closed?

-If you need sexual health services outside of our hours (11-4 every Wednesday) walk-in clinics can provide services as well as family physicians.
+If you need sexual health services outside of our hours (12-4pm Wednesdays), Dr. Boe is also at Royal Bay on Tuesdays for a full day, walk-in clinics can provide services as well as family physicians.
 You can also access our main clinic location Monday-Saturday.

 Many thanks to United Way of Greater Victoria and the Westshore Lions Club for funding to provide this clinic.